 Bynum had averaged 8.4 points and 5.3 rebounds in 20 minutes per game for the Cavaliers after missing the entire 2012-13 season with knee problems.
 However, Bynum was suspended and then placed on paid leave after a practice incident last month.
 Bynum is expected to clear waivers and become a free agent by the end of the week, with the Clippers, Heat and Knicks expected to be in hot pursuit.

 Moving on to the NBA Best of the Week, where the players selected must play at least 25 minutes a game in more than half of their team’s games (rookies must average 20 minutes a game to be selected).

 All statistical information from NBA.com/Stats.

-Tags: Alec Burks Andrew Bynum Atlanta Hawks Best Of The Week Chicago Bulls Cleveland Cavaliers David Lee Featured Golden State Warriors Iman Shumpert Kevin Durant Kirk Hinrich Luol Deng Michael Carter-williams NBA New York Knicks Oklahoma City Thunder Orlando Magic Pero Antic Philadelphia 76ers Popular Trevor Ariza Utah Jazz Victor Oladipo Washington Wizards
+Tags: Alec Burks Andrew Bynum Atlanta Hawks Best Of The Week Chicago Bulls Cleveland Cavaliers David Lee Golden State Warriors Iman Shumpert Kevin Durant Kirk Hinrich Luol Deng Michael Carter-williams NBA New York Knicks Oklahoma City Thunder Orlando Magic Pero Antic Philadelphia 76ers Trevor Ariza Utah Jazz Victor Oladipo Washington Wizards